azimeazdhan1231/trynex-lifestyle-live/replit.md

 - ✅ Updated footer navigation to include links to new policy pages
 - ✅ Created new modern authentication system (auth-new.tsx) with improved Bengali UI and phone-based login
 - ✅ Product image modal functionality confirmed working with full-screen overlay capability
+- ✅ FIXED: Product card hover button visibility issues (white on white) with proper colored icons and borders
+- ✅ IMPLEMENTED: Complete user registration and login system with phone-based authentication
+- ✅ CREATED: Mobile-responsive order details modal for admin panel with comprehensive functionality
+- ✅ ENHANCED: Comprehensive mobile optimization with smooth animations and responsive design
+- ✅ ADDED: User management in admin panel with proper TypeScript types and error handling

 ## User Preferences
 - **Language**: Bengali (বাংলা) for all customer-facing content